-You will likely want to add to your first aid kit as time goes on, and having a well-stocked kit means your supplies will not be depleted after one or two incidents.
-Something like this one will not break the bank but still gives you a lot for your money, although there are many to choose from.
+You will likely want to add to your first aid kit as time passes, and having a well-stocked kit means your supplies will not be depleted after one or two incidents.
+Something like this will not break the bank but still gives you a lot for your money, although there are many to choose from.

 Solar-Rechargeable Power Bank

 Love it or hate it, a cell phone is an almost indispensable device filled with knowledge and resources you would rather not do without.
-It is only as good as its battery life, though, and if you are having a hard time finding a power source to charge your phone, you will not be able to charge a spare power bank either.
+It is only as good as its battery life, though, and if you have a hard time finding a power source to charge your phone, you will not be able to set up a spare power bank either.

 Handheld Radio with Emergency Frequencies List

-Somehow, there is always one more tool every survivalist needs or one more thing they have to learn.
-If you already have everything else on this list, the last piece of gear you need is a good handheld radio with a quick-reference guide for standard frequencies among preppers, like this one.
+Somehow, there is always one more tool every survivalist needs or one more thing they must learn.
+If you already have everything else on this list, the last gear you need is a good handheld radio with a quick reference guide for standard frequencies among preppers, like this one.
 In the worst emergencies and natural disasters, there is a possibility that cell towers go down, your internet service goes out, and even the power is cut.

 In those situations, a good handheld radio is worth its weight in gold.
-Radio waves only need a transmitter and a power source to be able to transmit and receive, so they will work if your cell phone goes out.
+Radio waves only need a transmitter and a power source to transmit and receive, so they will work if your cell phone goes out.

 Whether you are trying to prepare for the next time you go out camping or hiking, and you are looking for a new tool, or you are building a kit to be ready for the next time a disaster strikes your area, consider adding one or a few of these essential tools to your bag.